 Moore used a social media app called Meet24 to send a naked photo and request to meet with a girl he believed to be 14 years old, according to USA Today.
 The person he communicated with was an undercover law enforcement officer.
 Several conversations occurred while Moore was working in the uniformed division of the Secret Service.

 The Secret Service placed Moore on administrative leave Nov.
 6 and suspended his security clearance.

 Besides being against the law, this sort of criminal sexual behavior is a red flag for officials who investigate applicants for security clearance.
 Guideline D of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information addresses sexual behavior.

-The concern is that sexual behavior involving criminal offenses “indicates a personality or emotional disorder, reflects lack of judgment or discretion, or which may subject the individual to undue influence or coercion, exploitation, or duress can raise questions about an individual#8217;s reliability, trustworthiness and ability to protect classified information,” according to the guidelines.
+The concern is that sexual behavior involving criminal offenses “indicates a personality or emotional disorder, reflects lack of judgment or discretion, or which may subject the individual to undue influence or coercion, exploitation, or duress can raise questions about an individual reliability, trustworthiness, and ability to protect classified information,” according to the guidelines.

 “Your behavior may date back to your teenage years, and you haven’t exhibited that behavior in 20 years or more,” Young said.
 “That would be a condition that could mitigate the government’s concern.”

 An attorney who specializes in security clearance law can assist in providing supplemental information that explains your past situations and decreases your chances of past behavior being held against you.
 Call today if you would like to schedule a consultation with an experienced security clearance lawyer.